SystemSpace/Compendium/compendium.rst

   A soul is fully stably adapted to its body when it remembering its past lives, almost always 12 years after birth.
 This is often celebrated with a gigantic party for the child on their "Recollection Day".
 This also marks the start of soul-based and mental adulthood.

+Do you think it's possible for someone to regain their memories before the age of 12 in LFE?
+  It's possible but mmm.

 Am I right in assuming the age of consent in LFE would be 12?
   In most places, yes.